Claiming for animal damage

 Being animal aware

-Some roads and destinations might have such a steady stream of animals crossing that there’ll be signs alerting you as you approach.
-Get familiar with your road signs so you know when you might be sharing the road with deer, otters or even toads.
+First, get familiar with your road signs so you know when you could be sharing the road with deer, otters or even toads.

-If you’re driving along these roads with poor visibility – either at night or during foggy weather - use your lights to give yourself a chance to spot them in plenty of time.
+And take especial care if you're driving along these roads in poor visibility – either at night or during foggy weather.

 Should I emergency stop for an animal?

-Swerving to avoid running over a small animal might seem like the compassionate thing to do, but you could be putting other people in danger if you veer into oncoming traffic.
-Any sudden manoeuvres or braking could lead to an accident with another motorist, and it’ll be an accident you'll find yourself responsible for.
+Swerving to avoid a small animal may seem like the compassionate thing to do, but you could be putting other people in danger.

-You should exercise common sense as to when’s safe to stop or swerve.
-If you can be sure there’s no-one else on the road behind you or coming your way, make some space for the little toad or the livestock.
+If you can be sure there's no one else on the road, behind you or coming your way, then make some space for the crossing toad or small wildlife.

-If the animal is much bigger – say a pony or a deer – you’ll need to avoid a collision as you and your car could be damaged in the crash.
-If you’re keeping a slower pace and you come across a larger animal, you should have enough time to react without putting yourself or others in danger.
+If the animal is much bigger – say a pony or a deer – you'll need to avoid a collision.
+Keeping a slower speed should give you enough time to react without putting yourself or others in danger.

 What's the law about hitting an animal?

-The most important thing to consider after hitting an animal is your own safety, and the safety of other users of the road.
-After your accident, you should find a safe place to stop and pull over.
-Are you and any passengers unharmed?
-Is your car okay?
-If you’ve established this, you should go and check on the animal.
+The most important thing to consider after hitting an animal is your own safety, and the safety of other road users.
+After an accident, find a safe place to pull over and check if any passengers are hurt.
+Then see if your car is damaged.
+Once done, you should check on the animal.

 You may also need to phone the police.
 Under the Road Traffic Act 1988 you have a legal responsibility to inform the police if you hit a: